 Bioterrorism threats are real

-You don’t want to miss an attack.
+You can’t afford to miss an attack.

 An airborne biological threat agent can be quietly released at any time, causing substantial loss of life and economic impact.
 From the moment it happens, time is of the essence.
 Early detection and identification are essential to…